J501 Physical Medicine and Rehabilitation (Montefiore Medical Center/Montefiore Medical Park/Beth Abraham Health Services)

-The student will be introduced to the specialty of Physical Medicine and Rehabilitation (PMR) in inpatient acute, subacute and long-term care settings as well as in outpatient venues that span the full spectrum of physiatric specialty and subspecialty services.
-Students will develop an appreciation of the PMR practice methodology, including a team approach to the treatment of disordered function and performance, with an emphasis on neuromuscular systems.
-Students will observe the planning and implementation of both physical medicine and rehabilitation care, including acute and subacute general rehabilitation, neuromusculoskeletal care, cardiac rehabilitation, and pediatric rehabilitation.
-The students have opportunities to participate in diverse subspecialty services including electrodiagnosis, prosthetics, orthotics, spasticity management, spinal cord injury rehabilitation, wheelchair and durable medical equipment services, complementary and alternative medicine care, and pain management.
-They observe various physiatric procedures including joint and soft tissue injections, botulinum toxin injections, neurolytic blocks, myofascial manual medicine techniques and ultrasound or fluoroscopic guided procedures.
-The student will observe and participate in the interdisciplinary rehabilitation team process and become familiar with the treatment modalities employed by physical therapists, occupational therapists and speech and language pathologists.
-The roles of music and recreation therapies as well as rehabilitation social workers and vocational counselors will be addressed.
-Students participate in daily work and teaching rounds, and team conferences.
-They participate in the PMR residency didactic program, including journal clubs, lectures and all other educational presentation.
+This 4 week elective will introduce the student to the specialty of Physical Medicine and Rehabilitation (PMR) in inpatient acute, subacute and long-term care settings as well as in outpatient venues that span the full spectrum of physiatric specialty and subspecialty services.
+The student will have the opportunity to observe the planning and implementation of both physical medicine and rehabilitation care, including acute and subacute general rehabilitation, neuromusculoskeletal care, cardiac rehabilitation, and pediatric rehabilitation.
+The student will have opportunities to participate in diverse subspecialty services including electrodiagnosis, prosthetics, orthotics, spasticity management, spinal cord injury rehabilitation, wheelchair and durable medical equipment services, complementary and alternative medicine care, and interventional pain management.

 Modules: All except 1B

-First day of elective student should report to Dr. Wang at Rehab Clinic, Ground Floor, North West Pavilion, 111 East 210th Street, Montefiore Medical Center-Moses.
+First day of elective students should report to Dr. Rand at Rehab Clinic, Ground Floor, North West Pavilion, 111 East 210th Street, Montefiore Medical Center-Moses.
 Detailed location and time schedule will be provided at or prior to the start of the elective.